 Shopify is one of the major players in today’s e-commerce industry.
-The platform is known for its easy set-up and built-in commerce tools.
-It’s why many owners turn to Shopify to start their online business.
+The platform is known for its easy setup and built-in commerce tools.
+It’s why many owners turn to Shopify to start their online businesses.
 Growing your Shopify store though can be a different story.
 While all the tools are there for you, it takes more than just great software to build a thriving online business.

 It doesn’t matter how long you’ve been selling online, there are always ways to improve your business.
 Here are Shopifybeginnerguide’s top 11 tips to grow your store on Shopify.

 💡 What is Shopify?

 Shopify is a cloud-based shopping cart solution that uses the SaaS model (software as a service) – as a store owner, you have to pay a monthly fee to be given access to your admin panel.
 From there, you can enter your online store data, add your products, and process orders.
 All these are highly customizable, you can choose from a great selection of free or purchasable design templates.

 #1.
 Create a Strong Brand 💡

 Creating a brand is more than just the products that you are selling.
 It is how you will capture the emotions of your audience or customers.
 Thus, building stronger ties with them, in the hopes of them purchasing again from you in the future.

 A lot of e-commerce brands make the mistake of focusing on social media ads and Google ads.
 What they do not know is that other factors can impact their branding.